BIDcolonel/holbertonschool-shell/permissions/README.md

 5-execute : adds execute permission to the owner of the file hello // chmod u+x hello

-6-multiple_permissions : adds execute permission to the owner and the group owner, and read permission to other users, to the file hello // chmod ug+x,o+r hello
+6-multiple_permissions : adds execute permission to the owner and the group owner, and read permission to other users, to the file hello // chmod ug+x,o+r hello or chmod 754 hello

 7-everybody : adds execution permission to the owner, the group owner and the other users, to the file hello // chmod ugo+x hello